lizzieinvancouver/chillingconcepts/_dothisChilling.md

 It's July, let's get the party started.

 1. I am working on the new draft based on the outline, which I finsihed after going through feedback on github
+* Maybe need to define 'phenology' as a field or do something to contrast it with molecular folks.
 1. Address `FIXME` in the tex file before sending to anyone

 ## What I did next in early 2025